brotherlogic/system/README.md

 # system

-Describes our system constants and a little more
+These are concrete settings that applies to our system - i.e. these won't change, and we can't wait for configuration down the line.